Hey Snowbirds! We Really Don't Care! Rude Tourists and Locals.

 Living in a mostly SnowBird community

-We saw that it was full of great people, and loaded with options and activities for those that want to socialize, exercise, learn, dance, travel, and more.
+We saw that it was full of great people, and loaded with many options and activities for those that want to socialize, exercise, learn, dance, travel, and more.

 And, I had been called a Snowbird by people in campgrounds from Florida to California.